• Skip to primary navigation

 • Salt - A tiny amount of salt to enhance the flavor.

 • Sugar - This recipe only uses plain white sugar.
+If you prefer coconut sugar, you can substitute that in the same measure.

 • Eggs - The eggs provide structure for the muffins.
 I haven't tried egg replacements with this recipe.
 If you do, let me know how it works in the comments.